kui/syncsyncgit/README.md

 	* cannot work on git 1.5
 * OS
 	* Mac OS X 1.6
+	* Debian lenny
-	* Debian lenny (however, the version of apt repository git is 1.5)
+		* however, the version of apt repository git is 1.5.
+		* install from [backports](http://backports-master.debian.org/Instructions/) or upgrade to Debian squeeze
 	* CentOS 5.7

 ## How to Use